pradzins/wj-mortalcombos/README.md

 Clone this repo, import the project into new Eclipse workspace and check if at least one test passes.
 - if you do not have a public key in your GitHub profile, use the HTTPS repo URL

 Yes, the repo is almost empty at the moment.
-It contains an initial state of the sophisticated legacy code we will work on.
+It contains an initial state of the sophisticated legacy code we will work on

 Shortcuts
 ===============